 The shell is made in one of two ways.
 At the more expensive end are acrylic shells which have a longer life.
 They are made by placing a sheet of acrylic over a mould and applying heat from an overhead heater to create the form.
 The second method results in a polythene shell when an aluminium mould is filled with polythene powder, the mould is heated and spun in a large oven which melts the plastic.

-The next stage is to add insulation to reduce running costs (the operating temperature of hot tubs is often between 35 to 40 degC) so adjusting the temperature within this range will potentially help to retain as much heat as possible and also save money!
+The next stage is to add insulation to reduce running costs (the operating temperature of hot tubs is often between 35 to 40 degC) so adjusting the temperature within this range will potentially help to retain as much heat as possible and also save money.
 When purchasing, make sure to check the time it takes to reach this temperature.

-Covers reduce losses through evaporation, which like pools account for about 70% of the total heat loss.
+Covers reduce losses through evaporation, which like pools account for about 70 per cent of the total heat loss.
 Standard covers are tapered and 50 to 75 mm (2 to 3 inch) thick but you can get 75 to 100mm (3 to 4 inches) ones too.
 A bubble cover lying on top of the water and underneath the main insulating cover is particularly effective.
-Prices generally start around €4,000 to €5,000/£3,500 to £4,500.
+Prices generally start around £2,000 and can go up to £15,500 for a luxury one.

 Location, location